MicrosoftDocs/azure-media-services/media-services/latest/drm-content-key-policy-concept.md

 * It is recommended to let Media Services autogenerate the content key.

    Typically, you would use a long-lived key and check for the existence of the content key policy with [Get](/rest/api/media/contentkeypolicies/get).
 To get the key, you need to call a separate action method to get secrets or credentials, see the example that follows.

-## Example

-To get to the key, use `GetPolicyPropertiesWithSecretsAsync`, as shown in the [Get a signing key from the existing policy](drm-get-content-signing-key-policy-net-how-to.md#get-contentkeypolicy-with-secrets) example.

 ## Filtering, ordering, paging